 - 4 for the Handles (2 for each one)

 Here are some video examples of what you might do to move the face of your Core using servos:

 Step 7: Thinking about electronics.

 Here’s where things can get messy.
 If you’re like me, electronic circuits and coding might not be one of your strong suits.
 I’ve taught myself everything I know through Google searches, asking questions, and YouTube videos.
 The internet is your friend when it comes to things you don’t know!
-If you put in as much work up front as you can, ask honest, detailed questions, you can learn anything!
+If you put in as much work up front as you can, and ask honest, detailed questions, you can learn anything!

 There are multiple ways to use electronics to bring your Core to life, but they all follow a similar pattern: